Grape harvest, tomb image at Thebes

 Susan B: There is a chasm between science and religion that needs to be bridged before our understanding of the human condition can be fully formed.

-Alice L: I agree, and biblical anthropology, biblical archaeology, linguistics, and migration studies are the disciplines that must close the gap.
-Biblical anthropology, like biblical archaeology, uses the Bible as a resource in advancing knowledge of the ancient Near Eastern and ancient African peoples and cultures.
+Alice L: I agree.
+Biblical anthropology, archaeology, linguistics, DNA studies, and migration and climate studies help to close the gap.
+Biblical anthropology, like biblical archaeology, uses the Bible as a resource in advancing knowledge of the ancient Near Eastern and African peoples.
 Both seek data and material evidence, only of a different kind.
-The two disciplines work hand-in-hand.

 Elsbeth T: An anthropologist is always seeking data.
 Perhaps this is the key to finding a common ground between the theologian and the anthropologist.
 Both are looking for evidence (data) to confirm truths (conclusions).
 I think that using a scientific methodology can be beneficial to all sides of the conversation.